OpenKneeboard/OpenKneeboard/README.md

 I hope to expand this list in the future, especially for OpenXR.

-OpenKneeboard has been primarily tested with DCS: World via the Oculus SDK, using DirectX 11.
+OpenKneeboard has been primarily tested with DCS: World Open Beta via the Oculus SDK, using DirectX 11.

 ## Thanks